 Thanksgiving Advent Calendar by Happy Home Fairy: A daily countdown to Thanksgiving complete with handmade envelopes stuffed with 27 days of gratitude.

-10 Lepers Story by Play with Your Family: Act out a classic Bible story about thankfulness.
+10 Lepers Story by Ministry To Children: Act out a classic Bible story about thankfulness.
 The kids get to dress up in toilet paper.
 This is a win!

 God’s Character Thankfulness by Frugal Fun 4 Boys: This is a great activity to discuss those character traits of God that we can be thankful for!